Syrians: Religion and minority groups

 Religious differences in Syria have historically been tolerated, and religious minorities tend to retain distinct cultural, and religious identities.

 Sunni Islam is the religion of 74% of Syrians.
-The Alawites, a variety of Shia Islam, make up 12% of the population and mostly live in and around Tartus and Latakia.
+The Alawites, a group distinct from Shia Islam, make up 12% of the population and mostly live in and around Tartus and Latakia.
+A small group of shia muslims (<2% of population) used to live in Damascus in Sayyidah Zaynab as well as in Idlib governorate around al-Fu'ah and Kafriya.
 Christians make up 10% of the country.
 Most Syrian Christians adhere to the Byzantine Rite; the two largest are the Antiochian Orthodox Church and the Melkite Greek Catholic Church.
 The Druze are a mountainous people who reside in Jabal al-Druze who helped spark the Great Syrian Revolt.
 The Ismailis are an even smaller sect that originated in Asia.
 Many Armenian and Assyrian Christians fled Turkey during the Armenian genocide and the Assyrian genocide and settled in Syria.
 There are also roughly 500,000 Palestinians, who are mostly descendants of refugees from the 1948 Israeli-Arab War.
 The community of Syrian Jews inside Syria once numbered 30,000 in 1947, but has only 200 today.

 The Syrian people's beliefs and outlooks, similar to those of most Arabs and people of the wider Middle-East, are a mosaic of West and East.
 Conservative and liberally minded people will live right next to each other.
 Like the other countries in the region, religion permeates life; the government registers every Syrian's religious affiliation.